0Baljinder/model_deployment/README.md

 **webapp link** https://flight-fare-predictor-yie4.onrender.com

-> Note: This repository focuses only on deployment, while the actual model training, experimentation, and EDA are available in a separate repository (linked below).
+> Note: This repository focuses only on deployment, while the actual model training, experimentation, and EDA are available in a separate repository : https://github.com/0Baljinder/flight-fare-prediction-using-xgboost-catboost-lgbmboost